-- Distractions – there’s a place for DVDs, iPods or mp3 players, or devices loaded with games, apps and information about NZ; driving is one of them.
+- Distractions – there’s a place for iPods, iPads, devices loaded with games, apps and information about NZ; driving is one of them.
 Have a few small ‘surprise’ activity packs on hand – puzzle or sticker books, plasticine, even a roll of tape can provide entertainment for a child.
 Avoid things with lots of loose pieces.

 - Sunscreen (and hats and maybe sunglasses; the NZ sun is fierce – kids burn faster than adults; keep an eye on babies and toddlers in a backpack who get more sun than you realise

 - Insect repellent – not required everywhere but a must for sand-flies in parts of the South Island.

 - Medication – as well as any prescriptions, consider bringing standard over-the-counter medication your child is used to; the NZ version may have a different form or flavour which can be off-putting for a sick child

 - Flashlight/torch – a solar one can be fun; a head torch is useful for bedtime reading

 - Toys – your child’s choice of a favourite small game or toy and of course, any beloved bedtime cuddly toys or special blanket

 - Small first aid kit, safety pins, sewing kit, rubbish bags, wet wipes, hand sanitizer